LA County Public Works

 Reduce, Reuse, Recycle, Rethink

-Household Hazardous Waste / Electronic Waste
+Yard Waste / Food Waste

 Visit our Smart Gardening website to learn how to reduce and recycle organic waste and improve your lawn and garden.
 Attend a free webinar or workshop to learn about composting, water-wise gardening, organic gardening, and small-space gardening.